 No products in the cart.

-Surgery for Hemorrhagic Stroke vs. Ischemic Stroke: What Will Doctors Choose?
+Surgery for Stroke: Hemorrhagic vs. Ischemic Interventions

 neurosurgeon performing operation on hemorrhagic stroke patient

-Surgery for Hemorrhagic Stroke: Types and Timeline
+Surgery for Hemorrhagic Stroke

 • Endoscopic evacuation.
 This is another minimally invasive surgery used to treat hemorrhagic stroke.
 During this operation, a small hole is drilled into the skull and a tiny camera (endoscope) is used to help the neurosurgeon reach and drain the hematoma.